aiidalab/aiidalab-qe/docs/source/development/architecture.rst

             (self.configure_qe_app_work_chain_step, "input_structure"),
         )

-In the configuration step, there are several panels.
-The parameters from these panels are generated and stored as a dictionary, which is linked to the ``input_parameters`` ``trail`` of the next submit step.
+Each step widget can contains several panels.
+In the configuration step, the parameters from the panels are generated and stored as a dictionary, which is linked to the ``input_parameters`` trait of the next submit step.
 The dictionary has the following structure:

 .. code:: python